-Hash hit: a sample
+Hash hit: discussions

-- Be careful to check whether the position is exactly the same. - The turn or who the current player is is crucial in deciding whether the position is exactly the same. - Positions for different players are stored in different tables. - The recorded entry consists of 4 parts: - the value m; - the depth depth where is was recorded; - a flag exact that is true when it is an exact value; and is a lower bound causing a beta cut when it is false; - ullet the child where m comes from. - ullet The value in the hash is an exact value, namely, exact is true - If $new_depth \le depth$, namely, we have searched the tree not shallower before, then - \triangleright immediately return m as the search result - If $new_depth > depth$, namely, we have searched the tree shallower before, then - \triangleright use m as the initial value for searching - lacktriangle The value in the hash is a lower bound, namely, exact is false - ullet use m as the initial value for searching
+- Be careful to check whether the position is exactly the same. - The turn or who the current player is is crucial in deciding whether the position is exactly the same. - To make it easy, usually positions to be played by different players are stored in different tables. - The recorded entry consists of 4 parts: - the value m'; - the depth depth' where it was recorded; - ullet a 3-way flag exact indicating whether it is - ▶ an exact value; - ▶ a lower bound value causing a beta cut; or - > an upper bound value causing an alpha cut; - the child where m' comes from or causing a cut to happen.